 Almost exactly a month ago, a nice writer emailed me about an article she was writing on taking a break from social media, and asking if I could answer some questions for it.
-I get these kinds of requests regularly, and ever since The Distraction Addiction appeared and I started doing press for it, my attitude is shaped by the old politician’s saying about local events: I’ll appear at the opening of an envelope.
+I get these kinds of requests regularly, and ever since The Distraction Addiction appeared and I started doing press for it, my attitude is shaped by the old city politician’s saying: I’ll appear at the opening of an envelope.

-So a couple days later I got a couple questions, sent back my answers, and didn’t think much about it.
-Then, just before Thanksgiving, the article came out in Health Magazine, complete with excellent illustration.
+So a couple days later I got some questions, sent back my answers, and didn’t think much about it.
+Then, just before Thanksgiving, the article came out in Health Magazine, complete with an excellent illustration.

 A few days later, it got translated into Dutch… then Turkish… then appeared on a Web sites in Nigeria and Australia and Malaysia… and Huffington Post… and yesterday, Time picked it up.
 [Update 1: Now ABC News has it in slide show form.
 Update 2: Spanish, Croatian, Indonesian, and I think Hungarian. ]

 It may seen like a case of “Hey, I’m world famous!” but watching this piece spread in places I’ve never heard of, with no involvement on my own part, undermines that feeling.
 It’s a textual Roomba bouncing around the Internet’s kitchen.
 I’m just the cat dressed as a shark.